EB‑2 National Interest Waiver (NIW): The Self-Petition Green Card — Loblack Strategy

 NIW Success Stories: Real Results

-Clients come to us after denials, NOIDs, NOIRs, and stalled cases—and we turn those situations into approvals.
+Clients come to us after denials, NOIDs, and stalled cases—and we turn those situations into approvals.
 We focus strictly on eligibility, evidence, and statutory strategy, not officer narratives or speculation.
-Every success below reflects a rebuilt case, tight documentation, and direct attorney involvement.

-A neuro-ophthalmologist developing diagnostic protocols for optic nerve disorders faced constant visa uncertainty.
-Under the Loblack Strategy, we reframed her work as a national public health priority: early detection of neurological vision loss, reduction of disability, and improved clinical outcomes.
+A neuro-ophthalmologist faced visa uncertainty.
+Under the Loblack Strategy, we reframed her work as a national public health priority: early detection of neurological vision loss.
 Independent advisory letters from NIH-affiliated neurologists validated her influence, and USCIS approved her NIW without an RFE.

-A mechanical engineer specializing in high-temperature composite materials struggled to secure employer sponsorship.
-We defined his endeavor around U.S. aerospace safety and critical materials innovation.
-His patents, peer-reviewed publications, and industry collaborations demonstrated he was well-positioned to advance the field.
+A mechanical engineer specializing in high-temperature composites struggled to secure employer sponsorship.
+We defined his endeavor around U.S. aerospace safety.
+His patents and peer-reviewed publications demonstrated he was well-positioned.
 USCIS approved his NIW in premium processing.

-A robotics software engineer working on autonomous navigation systems feared losing status when his employer paused sponsorship.
-We architected his endeavor around national competitiveness in robotics, automation, and AI-driven manufacturing.
-Independent letters from robotics researchers validated his impact, and USCIS approved his NIW, allowing him to pursue his startup without employer dependency.
+An engineer working on autonomous navigation systems feared losing status when his employer paused sponsorship.
+We architected his endeavor around national competitiveness in AI-driven manufacturing.
+Independent letters validated his impact, allowing him to pursue his startup without employer dependency.

-The founder of a fast-growing technology startup needed the NIW to stand on its own without employer sponsorship.
-We used an independent economist to document national importance, showing how the company's technology addressed a measurable U.S. industry gap with clear economic impact.
-We proved the founder was well-positioned through revenue growth, investor support, and commercial traction, leading USCIS to approve the NIW.
+The founder of a fast-growing startup needed the NIW to stand on its own.
+We used an independent economist to document national importance, showing how the technology addressed a U.S. supply chain gap.
+We proved the founder was well-positioned through revenue growth and investor support, leading to approval.

-• Failing to Define the "Endeavor."
-USCIS does not evaluate your past; they evaluate what you plan to do in the U.S. Stating "I am a software engineer" is a job title, not an endeavor.
+- Error 1: Failing to Define the "Endeavor."
+Stating "I am a software engineer" is a job title, not an endeavor.
 You must have a concrete, forward-looking plan that impacts the nation.

-• Relying on Weak Recommendation Letters.
+- Error 2: Relying on Weak Recommendation Letters.
 Letters from your current boss praising your punctuality will not work.
-NIW letters must come from independent, high-level experts who can objectively validate how your work influences the broader industry.
+NIW letters must come from independent, high-level experts who can objectively validate your industry influence.

-• Ignoring the F‑1 "Immigrant Intent" Trap.
+- Error 3: Ignoring the F‑1 "Immigrant Intent" Trap.
 Filing an I‑140 demonstrates immigrant intent.
-If you leave the U.S. on an F‑1 visa while an I‑140 is pending or approved, CBP may deny your reentry.
-Attorney Loblack carefully maps your travel strategy before filing.
+If you leave the U.S. on an F‑1 student visa while an I‑140 is pending or approved, CBP may deny your reentry.

-• Assuming "Exceptional Ability" is Enough.
+- Error 4: Assuming "Exceptional Ability" is Enough.
 Proving you are exceptional is only the prerequisite.
-You must still independently satisfy all three prongs of the Dhanasar framework to win the waiver.
+You must still independently satisfy all three prongs of the Dhanasar framework.

 A denied NIW wastes time and money.
 Get it done right the first time.
 Schedule Your Assessment with Attorney Loblack →